jsnshrmn/vagrant_infrastructure/projects/web/README.md

 Requirements
 ------------

-Working vagrant_infrastructure install.
+All requirements for `vagrant_infrastructure`.
 A paid ngrok account.
 Patience.

 Configuration
 -------------